TheOriginalAn3/jurnapet/README.md

 ~~Submit a feature request~~

 ## License
-This project is licensed under the GNU General Public License.
+This project is licensed under the  Apache License Version 2.0, January 2004.
 For more info see LICENSE

 ## Stay Updated
 Follow our journey and contribute to making JournaPet a reality.
 Let’s build a healthier and more joyful way to journal!